Heroin Abuse Signs, Symptoms, Effects, Overdose, and Treatment

 - Collapsed veins from repeated injections.

 If you or someone you love has been displaying any of the above signs and symptoms of heroin abuse, there is something you can do.
-Call to receive more information and potential treatment options.
+Call American Addiction Centers (AAC) free at to receive more information and learn about potential treatment options.

 Effects of Heroin Abuse